How to Plan Moving Out of Student Accommodation

 give them your forwarding address for any mail and to return your deposit confirmation.

 Don’t just stuff all of your belongings into bags and boxes to take everything home, or put it in storage.
-Moving out is a great opportunity to get rid of the things you don't need or use anymore.
+Moving out of student accommodation is a great opportunity to get rid of the things you don't need or use anymore.

-Carve out some time each day or block a few hours in one go per week in the run up to your departure to sort through your items properly.
+Set aside some time each day or week in the run up to your departure to sort through your belongings.

 Item | Keep/Pack | Storage | Sell | Donate | Recycle/Trash |